Watch the webinar now:

 What is process organization?

-The process organization deals with the design and optimization of work processes within a company.
+The process organization deals with the design and optimization of purchasing processes within a company.
 It determines the order in which tasks are completed, who is responsible for them and which resources are used.
-The aim is to structure work processes efficiently and effectively in order to save time and costs and improve the quality of results.
+The aim is to structure workflows efficiently and effectively in order to save time and costs and improve the quality of results.

 Core elements of the process organization